desktop computer with Claim MD website on the screen

 After you’ve met with your patient, navigate to the page that shows the Session Details.
 Then click Create claim.

-Once section that will probably be incomplete is Services & Procedures.
+One section that will probably be incomplete is Services & Procedures.
 Make sure you have the right procedure code, POS, units, cost per unit, procedure modifier, diagnosis code, and rendering provider NPI number (type 1 NPI of the provider who saw the patient).

-In the Billing & Provider Information section, make sure that the correct Payer Name and Payer ID is listed.
+In the Billing & Provider Information section, make sure the correct Payer Name and Payer ID is listed.
 Use the “Search payers” box to search for a payer you added to your Insurance BIlling Profile.

 Keep in mind that the Payer Name and Payer ID will automatically be filled in if your patient added a Payer Name and Payer ID when completing their insurance information form (the Practice Better form you created to capture their insurance info).